HiveTalk/scheduler-repeater/README.md

 - Discord: This script posts 30311, 30312, 30313 events sent to select nostr relays to discord dev channels.

-- 30311_events
-This scheduler is for for posting nostr events to relays from the server side, using the db as the datasource for signing, formatting and sending.

 ## Future plans